hiddentao/fast-levenshtein/README.md

 ## Features

 * Works in node.js and in the browser.
-* Reduced memory usage compared to other implementations by not needing to store the whole matrix ([more info](http://www.codeproject.com/Articles/13525/Fast-memory-efficient-Levenshtein-algorithm)).
+* Better performance than other implementations by not needing to store the whole matrix ([more info](http://www.codeproject.com/Articles/13525/Fast-memory-efficient-Levenshtein-algorithm)).
 * Provides synchronous and asynchronous versions of the algorithm.
 * Asynchronous version is almost as fast as the synchronous version for small strings and can also provide progress updates.
-* Comprehensive test suite.
+* Comprehensive test suite and performance benchmark.
 * Small: <1 KB minified and gzipped

 ## Installation